felixtgd/ferntree/README.md

 ## Contributing

 Contributions to improve the simulation engine, add new features, or enhance the API are welcome.
-Please follow the standard GitHub pull request process to submit your changes.
+Please open an issue, submit a pull request, or send an email to contact@ferntree.dev.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.
+See [LICENSE](../LICENSE) for details.